pietronromano/iothubsdksamples/Cloud2Device/InvokeMethodFromCloud/readme.md

 >7.0.102

 # Create the project (run from folder above)
-dotnet new console -o SendFromCloud2Device
+dotnet new console -o InvokeMethodFromCloud

 ## Generates simplified Program with implicit usings, See:
 https://aka.ms/new-console-template